Andereoo/TkinterWeb/docs/source/javascript.rst

 Registering new JavaScript objects
 ----------------------------------

-To register new JavaScript object, use :meth:`.HtmlFrame.register_JS_object`.
+To register new JavaScript object, use :meth:`.JSEngine.register`.
 This can be used to access Python variables, functions, and classes from JavaScript.
 This, for instance, can be used to implement a ``window`` API or to add a callback for the JavaScript ``alert()`` function:

 .. code-block:: python

     yourhtmlframe = tkinterweb.HtmlFrame(root, javascript_enabled=True)
     def open_alert_window(text):
         ## Do stuff
-    yourhtmlframe.register_JS_object("alert", open_alert_window)
+    yourhtmlframe.javascript.register("alert", open_alert_window)
     yourhtmlframe.load_html("<script>alert('Hello, world!')</script><p>Hello, world!</p>")

 Using your own interpreter